You are here

 Solutions

-This project is generating new insights into the practical understanding into how current Scottish food production matches or differs with what Scottish households consume.
-We are using the information about the mismatch between local supply and demand to identify opportunities for increased food security and generating insights between what is produced and what should be consumed based on recommendations.
+This project is generating new insights into the practical understanding of how current Scottish food production matches or differs with what Scottish households consume.
+We are using this information to identify opportunities for increased food security and generating insights between what is produced and what should be consumed based on recommendations.
 We are also identifying how climate change may affect the local food supply and discuss how to deliver increased resilience.

 Developing an approach to work with aggregated data